 This post will teach you how to make a DIY dried orange slice garland adorned with wooden beads—the perfect craft for your home this holiday season.

-DIY Dried Orange Slice Garland
+How to Make a Stunning DIY Dried Orange Slice Garland

 So after I made the felt letter and wood bead garland for R’s birthday and the stovetop potpourri ornaments, I had some leftover ingredients.
 With a day off work and some leftover supplies, what’s a girl to do?
 Make a dried orange slice and wood bead garland, obviously.
 Quick, simple, and beautiful!